NikolaSivkov/CouchMan/README.md

 ###Usage
-After you bild the project go to debig/release copy all the files and place them into
+After you build the project go to debig/release copy all the files and place them into

 `Documents\WindowsPowerShell\Modules\CouchMan`